alainesp/Practical_Research/README.md

 For the `(2,4)`-scheme this is `4.5 kb`, witch is reasonable.
 Note that this implementation is incredible fast on practical computers, faster than `Random Walk` for the selection of the element to be kicked-out.
 Other efficient implementations without lookup tables are possible given the way we code the labels (using masked comparison on minimum and `popcount` for **Least-Loaded** and item selection).

-We implement the `(2,4)`-scheme with a lookup table and compare the performance with `Random Walk` for different table use in figure 6.
+We implement the `(2,4)`-scheme with a lookup table and compare the performance with `Random Walk` for different table load in figure 6.

 ![Compare schemes](/imgs/insertion_time.png)